 Effects on the Nervous System

 Cannabinoids trigger responses in the central nervous system largely through their interactions with CB1 receptors.
-There are CB2 receptors on microglial cells in the brain as well, but their role and effect aren’t yet fully understood.
+There are CB2 receptors on immune systemcells in the brain as well, but their role and effect aren’t yet fully understood.
 Because our bodies already use cannabinoid molecules to regulate many functions, they’re inherently endowed with many targets that the cannabis plant can activate.
-The central nervous system is the main hub of the body’s CB1 receptors, and it’s where they regulate a wide variety of brain functions.
+The central nervous system is the main hub of the body’s CB1 receptors where they regulate a wide variety of brain functions.

 CB1 receptors are the most widely expressed protein of their kind in the brain.
 They regulate the release of other neurotransmitters, such as serotonin, dopamine, and glutamate.
 CB1 receptors are responsible for the euphoric effects of cannabis, but they also play a critical role in the brain’s top-down control of pain.

 Both CB1 and CB2 receptors provide multiple therapeutic pathways.
 For example, both receptors are present in the skin, where cannabinoids can potentially intervene to treat a wide variety of skin conditions.
 Arguably, the most crucial difference between the two is that CB1 receptors are a critical target of intoxication in the brain, while CB2 receptors only elicit non-intoxicating effects.
-It is not an activator of the CB1 receptor the way THC is.
-While CBD has at least 14 different mechanisms of action, it is not an agonist, or activator, of the CB1 receptor like THC, which is why CBD is able to initiate therapeutic effects without intoxicating the user.
+While CBD has at least 14 different mechanisms of action, it doesn’t activate the CB1 receptor like THC, which is why CBD is able to initiate therapeutic effects without intoxicating the user.